mustachioed-meerkats/memory-trail/client/test/TestingREADME.md

 #Bugs you may encounter.

+If you encounter a bug, please notify Sam.

 FILE PATHS MAY BE WRONG.
 IF YOU ARE GETTING ERRORS, LET ME KNOW, THAT IS PROBABLY THE ISSUE.

 THINGS ARE ORDERED FOR A REASON.
 If things break, peel them back one by one.

 Enzyme breaks when it comes across files that are not JS.
-If you have non JS files in your client folder, build a ignore-utils.js file and use the require-hacker npm package to mock them out.
+I think that Jest will automatically mock out files, but we may need to build a ignore-utils.js file and use the require-hacker npm package to mock them out.

 Redux has a tendency to break Enzyme.
 If this happens, you need to add the redux-mock-store.